faustotnc/Rhino/README.md

 # Rhino 🦏 - The Framework for scalable APIs.

+🎉 RC-2 introduced out-of-the-box support for parsing JSON and Form data from the request body, as well as the ability to send files to the client in the response body.
+[Check out the highlights!](https://github.com/faustotnc/Rhino/releases) 🎉

 Rhino is an Angular-inspired framework for creating scalable REST-APIs.
 It provides a route-endpoint architecture that takes advantage of the many features provided by the TypeScript language.
 It encourages a project structure that is self-described and consistent, so that programmers within the project can collaborate seamlessly.

 Rhino comes with five different modules for strong REST-API creation: